guptakaran11/grasskode-website/content/post/travel/myanmar-inle.md

 	<em>Cheap wine and cheese</em>
 </p>

 As we sat looking to the west and sipping on the mediocre wine, a couple walked up to us and asked if they could share our table.
 The place had filled up fast and there were barely any seats left.
 We agreed and they sat down and ordered a couple of glasses of their own.
 We guessed each other's nationalities.
 Despite not having detected one Spanish word in their conversation, I guessed that they were Spanish.
 My guess was far off.
 They were Israelis : Noam and Michal.
 They guessed us as being Indians; no surprises there.
 We started talking and got to know each other a little better.
 Noam had been travelling for a while now.
 Michal had just joined him and they were planning to go to Nepal next for Holi.
 Thence to India!
-We introduced them to [Bob](https://www.facebook.com/groups/BobTravelsTheWorld/) and invited them to follow his adventures on facebook.
+We introduced them to Bob and invited them to follow [his adventures on Facebook](https://www.facebook.com/groups/BobTravelsTheWorld/).

 <p class="postimg borderedimg">
 	<img src="https://farm8.staticflickr.com/7101/26828844071_57aa0b9c05.jpg" alt="bob's new friends">